Possum/LumaLocaleSwitcher/README.md

 [buildtools](git://github.com/Steveice10/buildtools)) and `make` and you should be good.

+If you are running nightly Luma3DS, you can run `make LUMA_NIGHTLY=1` to get sane defaults.

 ##  Set up

-If you use Luma3DS you can just select "Titles" and make your changes.
-Otherwise, you can choose from the list in the app or write your own custom directory to /locales.conf
+If you use Luma3DS and downloaded the appropriate verison (*nightly* or *stable*) you can just select "Titles" and make your changes.
+Otherwise, you can choose from the list in the app or write your own custom path to /locales.conf

 ## Known Limitations